Laser Scar & Stretch Mark Removal

 WHAT ARE STRETCH MARKS?

 Stretch marks are actually scars that appear as depressed streaks in the skin, which are often pink, reddish or purplish.
-Stretch marks are most often present on the breasts, upper arms, thighs, buttocks and stomach.
-Stretch marks are more common in pregnant women, or those who experience rapid weight gain.
+They are most often present on the breasts, upper arms, thighs, buttocks and stomach.
+They are more common in pregnant women, or those who experience rapid weight gain.

 WHAT CAUSES STRETCH MARKS?

-Thin pink or red lines manifest when the skin stretches beyond its breaking point.
+Stretch marks are caused when the skin stretches beyond its breaking point resulting in thin pink or red lines to manifest.
 Slowly the elastic collagen layers of the middle layer of the skin where stretch marks occur, called the dermis, will begin to breakdown.
 This damage causes the dermal tissue to become inflamed and may cause micro bleeding and the formation of scar tissue typical of stretch marks.
 Consequently, rough, irregular reddish lines begin to form.

 As the middle layer of skin stretches the epidermis, or exterior layer of skin, it is also forced to stretch and becomes transparent.
 Eventually the stretch marks from the middle layer of the skin begin to protrude through the outer layer so that the stretch marks are not covered at all by the epidermis.
 As the inflammation and bleeding heals, scar tissue is formed, leaving a stretch mark.
 In many cases the red stretch marks will gradually fade to a silvery shade as the scar tissue loses its blood supply.
 Because pigment-creating cells are found in the epidermis, and because the normal epidermis has split to reveal the underlying stretch mark scar which has no pigment, the resulting silvery stretch marks are lighter than the natural skin tone.

-A COMPREHENSIVE, CUSTOMIZED LASER APPROACH TO SCAR AND STRETCH MARK REMOVAL
+A CUSTOMIZED LASER APPROACH TO SCAR AND STRETCH MARK REMOVAL

 Scars and stretch marks are all very different and complicated to treat.
-That’s why we customize each individual laser scar and stretch mark removal treatment to each patient’s specific needs.
-A typical treatment protocol usually includes 3-4 different lasers per session, as well as a variety of non-laser modalities such as Collagen Induction Therapy (CIT) with Physiological Regulating Medicine (PRM) formulations, and hyperbaric oxygen treatments.
+That’s why we customize each individual laser scar and laser stretch mark removal treatment to each patient’s specific needs.
+A typical treatment protocol to get rid of stretch marks usually includes 3-4 different lasers per session, as well as a variety of non-laser modalities such as Collagen Induction Therapy (CIT) with Physiological Regulating Medicine (PRM) formulations, and hyperbaric oxygen treatments.

 First, every scar or stretch mark is individually targeted with the laser.
 Next, we administer a color blending laser treatment causing the “turn-over” of excess melanin that may be held in the scar or stretch mark.
 This evens out coloration, blending it with the surrounding skin.
 Some scars are red because of excess vascularization.
 Using a different laser technology, we target this micro-vasculature, to make the redness go away.
 Lastly, we stimulate the production of new collagen with an intense collagen treatment to fill in the scar or stretch mark from the inside out.
 This treatment targets old deteriorated collagen fibers deep in the dermis that are beyond repair in order to accelerate its removal through your body’s own natural processes.
 Other less damaged collagen will be remodeled into new and younger collagen.
 We also target fibroblast cells throughout the dermis, stimulating them to produce amplified quantities of new, young and healthy collagen.
 This process requires 2-3 different lasers.